 That decided it for Kate, who nodded, and stared hard at a neutral point on the far wall.
 Absolute Good seemed to echo in her head once again.

 "If the organics do behave the way you're saying, what are you offering to GENOM aside from preferential customer status?"

 The younger girl smiled slightly as Kate made the assumed close.
-"Well, aside from that," the two girls nodded to each other slightly at the assumed guarantee, "What I'd offer GENOM is preferred status when it comes to licensing the production of these organics.
+"Well, aside from that," the two women nodded to each other slightly at the assumed guarantee, "What I'd offer GENOM is preferred status when it comes to licensing the production of these organics.
 They still get manufactured under our logo, and GENOM product packaging on any of our organics you make cannot make it appear that we are a subsidiary of your company.
 We also will insist it be a non-exclusive licensing agreement, so as not to preclude us doing business with other corporations or governments.

 "In return, you get access to our product lines, the opportunity to work with us in future joint projects further developing the work, and the opportunity to market our products to your own customer base.
 Providing you pay the appropriate licensing fees and royalties on sales, of course."

 Kate nodded at the points as they were mentioned, and smiled again at the final comment.
 "Absolutely, Ms. Yamazaki-san.
 We at GENOM are very keen on seeing to it that royalties and property rights are scrupulously observed.
 And as you would be the sole owner of the organic properties we're discussing, we'd be just as firm in protecting your rights to own the properties as we would our own.
 It's just good business sense."